slipset/slipset.github.io/_posts/2018-07-02-On-others-code.md

 client certs and make the cast.
 Still not happy with it though, but I can't really put my finger on what bugs me.

-For the second eample, my biggest problem is that, at least the last time I programmed Java, you needed a mock for `HttpServletRequest` to set values on it.
+For the second example, my biggest problem is that, at least the last time I programmed Java, you needed a mock for `HttpServletRequest` to set values on it.
 And I really dislike mocks.
-Therefor, I'd like to rewrite it as
+Therefore, I'd like to rewrite it as

 ```java
 private boolean isValidRequest(String method, String pathInfo) {